7 Ways to Use CBD

 6. CBD Tinctures and Oral Solutions

 A CBD tincture consists of CBD in an oil or alcohol solution.
-Most tinctures with a CBD-only formula use hemp extract, making them legal to use across the country.
-Of course, check with the provider before buying so you can medicate legally.
-Use the tincture bottle’s included dropper to put the medicine under your tongue, on your skin or in a hot beverage.
+Most tinctures with a CBD-only formula contain hemp extract, making them legal to use throughout the country.
+The tincture bottle includes a dropper for administering the medicine under your tongue, on your skin or in a hot beverage.

 - Equipment/Assistance Needed: Minors or patients with mobility problems might need assistance with any of the three administration methods.